This privacy statement covers the following topics:

-When you visit www.belfastcity.gov.uk, we use a third-party service (Google Analytics) to collect standard internet log information and details of visitor behavior patterns.
+When you visit www.belfastcity.gov.uk, we use third-party services (Google Analytics and Silktide Analytics) to collect standard internet log information and details of visitor behavior patterns.
 We do this to find out such things as the number of visitors to the various parts of the site.
 This information is only processed in a way that does not directly identify anyone.
-We do not make, and do not allow (Google Analytics) to make, any attempt to find out the identities of those visiting our website.
+We do not make, and do not allow Google Analytics and Silktide Analytics to make, any attempt to find out the identities of those visiting our website.

 If we do collect personal data through our website, we will be upfront about this.
 We will make it clear when we collect personal information and we will explain what we intend to do with it.

 How we use your personal data

 All the personal data processed by us is held within the UK or on computer servers within the European Economic Area.
 No outside organisation is allowed access to your personal data unless the law permits this to happen.

 We will use the personal data we collect to ensure you receive a proper service and to improve your interaction with us on a wide range of matters.